-In the United Kingdom, this Offering Memorandum, any Final Terms and any other documents or materials relating to the issue of the Notes offered hereby are only being communicated to, and are only directed at, persons who (1) have professional experience in matters relating to investments and fall within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended (the "Order"), (2) are persons falling within Article 49(2)(a) to (d) ("high net worth companies, unincorporated associations, etc.") of the Order or (3) are any other persons to whom it may otherwise lawfully be communicated pursuant to the Order (each such person being referred to as a "Relevant Person").
-In the United Kingdom, any investment or investment activity to which this Offering Memorandum and any Final Terms relate is available only to Relevant Persons and will be engaged in only with Relevant Persons.
+In the United Kingdom, this Offering Memorandum, any Final Terms and any other documents or materials relating to the issue of the Notes offered hereby are only being distributed to, and are only directed at, persons who (1) have professional experience in matters relating to investments and fall within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended (the "Order"), (2) are persons falling within Article 49(2)(a) to (d) ("high net worth companies, unincorporated associations, etc.") of the Order or (3) are any other persons to whom it may otherwise lawfully be communicated pursuant to the Order (each such person being referred to as a "Relevant Person").
+Any investment or investment activity to which this Offering Memorandum and any Final Terms relate is available only to Relevant Persons and will be engaged in only with Relevant Persons.
 This Offering Memorandum and any Final Terms must not be acted or relied on by persons who are not Relevant Persons.

 Amounts payable under the Notes may be calculated by reference to LIBOR or EURIBOR, which are provided by ICE Benchmark Administration Limited and the European Money Markets Institute, respectively.
-As at the date of this Offering Memorandum, ICE Benchmark Administration Limited is included in the European Securities and Markets
+As at the date of this Offering Memorandum, ICE Benchmark Administration Limited and the European Money Markets Institute do not appear on the register of administrators and benchmarks established and maintained by the European Securities and Markets Authority pursuant to Article 36 of the Benchmark Regulation (Regulation (EU) 2016/1011), as amended (the "BMR").